src-dbgr/fast-api-huggingface/README.md

 # Quick and Dirty FastAPI Example
 ## Calling Huggingface models by passing request text via HTTP

-The following list shows the dependencies I had installed to a conda virual environment
+The following list shows the dependencies I had installed to a conda virtual environment

 Python Version `3.9.5`